-Many people like the way their skin looks with a tan, but prolonged exposure to the sun has a variety of risks, including
+Many people like the way their skin looks with a tan, but prolonged exposure to the sun has a variety of risks, including skin cancer.

 Even when wearing sunscreen, outdoor sunbathing is not risk-free.
 If you’re interested in tanning, you can reduce the risks by tanning faster in the sun.
 This will help you avoid prolonged UV exposure and reduce the risk of skin cancer.